kvarak/dnd/docs/_Classes/barbarian.md

 Additionally, when you gain a level in this class, you can replace the magic of one tattoo on your body with a new one of your choice.

 ### Learned Artist
-Beginning at 6th level, your deep knowledge of tattoos and the arts let you understand the arts more.
-Whenever you make an History check relating to art or tattoos, you are treated as being proficient in the History skill, and your proficiency bonus is doubled for that check.
+Beginning at 6th level, your deep knowledge of tattoos and the arts also let you understand other things more.
+You gain 2 additional skill points to spend on Knowledge skills.

 ### Unclean Immunity
 By 10th level, your constant application of ink needles to your flesh has rendered you immune to the negative effects caused by unclean needles.
 You are immune to disease, gain resistance to poison damage, and have advantage on saving throws against being poisoned.

 ### Masterwork Tattoos
 At 14th level, your tattoos are strong enough that they protect you from the outside world.
 As a reaction to you failing a Strength, Dexterity, or Constitution saving throw while raging, you can choose to gain a bonus to the saving throw equal to your rage damage bonus.